 2. Encourages States that have ratified the Convention and have submitted one or more reservations to it to initiate a process to review regularly the effect and continued relevance of such reservations, and to consider the possibility of withdrawing them;

-3. Welcomes the reports of the Office of the United Nations High Commissioner for Human Rights on support systems to ensure community inclusion of persons with disabilities, including as a means of building forward better after the coronavirus disease (COVID-19) pandemic and on good practices of support systems enabling community inclusion of persons with disabilities, and calls upon all stakeholders to consider the findings and recommendations made in those reports with a view to implementing them;
+3. Welcomes the reports of the Office of the United Nations High Commissioner for Human Rights on rights of persons with disabilities and digital technologies and devices, including assistive technologies and on disability-inclusive infrastructure, including transport and housing , and calls upon all stakeholders to consider the findings and recommendations made in those reports with a view to implementing them;